Modelling the T-72 family by Simon Barnes

 M-95 Degman

-The Croatian further developed the M-84 into the M-95 due to problems with casting the large turret a new welded turret was designed, although the hull is still the M-84 at heart.
+The Croats further developed the M-84 into the M-95.
+Due to problems with casting the large turret a new welded turret was designed, although the hull is still the M-84 at heart.

 India

-India also produces its' own T-72s' fitted with and without ERA, the vehicle is basically the T-72A but is fitted with the front fenders of the T-72BM, it also has a new Thermal sight fitted in front of the gunners hatch and a new Auxiliary exhaust port fitted on the RHS of the hull behind the turret extending over the fuel cells.
+India also produces its own T-72s fitted with and without ERA.
+The vehicle is basically the T-72A but is fitted with the front fenders of the T-72BM.
+It also has a new thermal sight fitted in front of the gunner's hatch and a new auxiliary exhaust port fitted on the right hand side of the hull, behind the turret and extending over the fuel cells.

 Note